SteamClientHomebrew/SteamBrew/apps/docs/src/users/getting-started/installation.md

 ::: details NixOS

 We officially offer nix package for millennium.
 Currently, it isn't available in nixpkgs, but you can use our flake.
+Step 1 is done in flake.nix file.
+Steps 2, 3.a, 3.b are done in configuration.nix file.

 1. Add input to your flake.